Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Known Input Attack

 \begin{thm} Let $L$ be the mapping $P \in \mathbb{O}_{n-k}$ $\mapsto$ $M_TU_kU_k'+V_{n-k}PU_{n-k}'$.
 Then, $L$ is an affine bijection from $\mathbb{O}_{n-k}$ to $\mathbb{M}(X_q,Y_q)$.
 And, $L^{-1}$ is the mapping $M \in \mathbb{M}(X_q,Y_q)$ $\mapsto$ $V_{n-k}'MU_{n-k}$. \end{thm}

-Some special cases are interesting to highlight: when $k=n$, $\hat{M}$ is chosen as $M_T$; when $k=n-1$, $\hat{M}$ is one of two choices (one of which equals $M_T$); otherwise, $\hat{M}$ is, in theory, chosen from an uncountable set (containing $M_T$).
+Two comments are in order regarding Algorithm \ref{algorithm:UniformChoice}.
+First, some special cases are interesting to highlight: when $k=n$, $\hat{M}$ is chosen as $M_T$; when $k=n-1$, $\hat{M}$ is one of two choices (one of which equals $M_T$); otherwise, $\hat{M}$ is, in theory, chosen from an uncountable set (containing $M_T$).
+Second, it is not obvious how the attacker can compute the inputs to the algorithm, {\em e.g.} $M_TU_k$.
+This issue will be discussed later when spelling out the details of the Known Input Attack Algorithm, Algorithm \ref{algorithm:IOAttack}.